Capa First Response CiC Privacy and Confidentiality document

-Capa is committed to protecting the privacy of all people who we hold information on (referred to as data subjects).
+Capa First Response is committed to protecting the privacy of all people who we hold information on (referred to as data subjects).

 How we collect your information

-We collect your personal information when you interact with us or use our services.
-We also look at how visitors use our website.
+We collect your personal information when you use our services.
 We use this information to help us improve our services and optimise customer experience.

 We collect information:

-when you contact us directly via email, phone, post, message, via our social media chat functions;
+When you contact us directly via email, phone, message, via our social media chat functions;

 Information that we collect from you